You can view the full text of the online German Degree Requirements (PDF)

 Thesis Committee:

 For students who choose Plan I (thesis), the thesis is guided by a major professor, chosen by the student in consultation with the Graduate Adviser, and then read and evaluated by a Thesis Committee, made up of the major professor and two members of the faculty from the German program.
 These two secondary readers are chosen by the student in consultation with the major professor.
-Students, in consulationa with the major professorand graduate adviser, nominate two faculty to serve on the Thesis committee.
+Students, in consultation with the major professor and graduate advisor, nominate two faculty to serve on the Thesis committee.
 These nominations are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy.
 The major professor serves as Chair of the committee.

 Advising Structure and Mentoring